synqing/K1.node1/webapp/src/README.md

 All design tokens are defined in `/styles/globals.css` using CSS custom properties:
 - PRISM.node brand colors (structural and semantic)
 - Standard theme variables for shadcn/ui compatibility
-- Typography scales and font families
+- Typonodey scales and font families
 - Custom variant for dark mode

 ### Accessibility